 Both flat and rounded objects can be used with the engraver.

-In addition to the Makerspace-wide policies, there are additional safety considerations when working with glass:
+There are additional safety considerations when working with glass:

 If at all possible, cover the part of the glass that will be engraved with a thin layer of soap.
 Direct or instant foaming dish soap works best as it is easiest to remove.
 Once properly soaped, place the object in the cutter and set up the images in the software as normal, using the glass settings.